-I found that its success as The Start-Up Nation & its ascension in The Global Innovation Index, defied most of the consulting, culture, leadership & coaching models I had learnt & had been attached to.
+I found that its success as The Start-Up Nation and its ascension in The Global Innovation Index defied most of the consulting, culture, leadership and coaching models I had learned and had been attached to.

-Ultimately, I managed, not without a lot of difficulty, to let go of almost everything I knew & had practiced throughout my professional career.
+Ultimately, I managed, not without a lot of difficulties, to let go of almost everything I knew and had practiced throughout my professional career.
 I set about completely re-inventing myself by massive amounts of reading, field researching, learning, interviewing, networking & debating.
-I sought to understand, decipher, integrate & generate new approaches to developing innovative organizational cultures, leaders, teams & coaching within a holistic innovative business eco-system approach.
-Incorporating the lessons learned from being an entrepreneur.
+I sought to understand, decipher, integrate and generate new approaches to developing innovative organisational cultures, leaders, teams and coaching within a holistic innovative business eco-system approach.
+Incorporating the lessons learned from my Israel immersion in being an entrepreneur.

 - Experimentation allows you to fail fast to learn quickly

-Once I managed to clear the fog of disruptive change that had settled into every fibre of my being, I realized that I had landed in completely new & radically different Innovation & entrepreneurship space which totally fascinated me.
+Once I managed to clear the fog of disruptive change that had settled into every fibre of my being, I realized that I had landed in completely new and radically different innovation and entrepreneurship space which totally fascinated me.

-I sailed voraciously around in the volatile, uncharted waters that this amazing learning journey took me on, with its high emotionally, cognitively and viscerally challenging peaks & deep troughs, involving a range of horrible failures along with the odd triumph.
-Whilst not intending to, I became an Israeli start-up entrepreneur, and founded an innovative global consulting and learning company called ImagineNation™.
+I sailed voraciously around in the volatile, uncharted waters that this amazing learning journey took me on, with its high emotionally, cognitively and viscerally challenging peaks and deep troughs, involving a range of horrible failures along with the odd triumph.
+Whilst not intending to, I became an Israeli start-up entrepreneur and founded an innovative global consulting and learning company called ImagineNation™.

-Where I sought to invent new non-prescriptive, adaptive & innovative ways of disrupting prevailing leadership, culture, coaching & corporate learning paradigms.
-To devise creative & innovative ways for organizations, manager, leaders to learn, adapt, take risks, lead & thrive in this bewildering VUCA environment.
+Where I sought to invent new non-prescriptive, adaptive and innovative ways of disrupting prevailing leadership, culture, coaching, and corporate learning paradigms.
+To devise creative and innovative ways for organisations, manager, leaders to learn, adapt, take risks, lead and thrive in this bewildering VUCA environment.

-This made ImagineNation™ the first global learning company to research, decipher & replicate the “secret sauce” behind the hugely successful and enviable Israeli innovative culture & entrepreneurial start-up phenomena and lifestyle.
+This made ImagineNation™ the first global learning company to research, decipher and replicate the “secret sauce” behind the hugely successful and enviable Israeli innovative culture and entrepreneurial start-up phenomena and lifestyle.
 Largely built on the lessons learned from being an entrepreneur over three decades.